Zannael/ConstraintFinder/README.md

 ## ConstraintFinder - how to run
 If you meet the requirements you can follow this short guideline to run my project:
 ### File format
 The program takes in input two text files to train its neural network and one text file to make predictions.
-The file can have multiple sentences per line and multiple line per sentence, the only thing you need to check is that every sentence needs to end with a correct punctuation.
+Every file can have multiple sentences per line and multiple line per sentence, the only thing you need to check is that every sentence needs to end with a correct punctuation.

 ### Train
 You have to train the model to use it for the first time.
 There are two different implementations for two types of word embedding (Word2vec, Tensorflow tokenizer):